HazyResearch/deepdive/README.md

 # Reference

-C. Zhang and C. R ́e.
+C. Zhang and C. Ré.
 DimmWitted: A study of main-memory statistical analytics.
 PVLDB, 2014.